-- If water starts draining slowly, add more water and plunge some more!
+- If water starts to drain slowly, add more water and continue using the plunger.

 - If water starts draining rapidly, you did it!
 One hundred points!
 Skip ahead to the section on cleaning your drain: "The Caring for and Keeping of an Unclogged Drain."

-Hot water can be your best friend when it comes to clog removal, especially if that beast was caused by grease buildup.
+Hot water can be your best friend when it comes to removing a clog, especially if grease buildup caused that beast.

 How to make hot water (it's not as simple as you think!):

 The water should be hot before you pour it down the drain.
-This is because cold water will just further harden any grease.
-This can be a rough ticket if it takes a while for hot water to come out of your tap because you don't want any of the cold or lukewarm water sitting on top of the clog.
+Cold water will just further harden any grease.
+This can be a tough ticket if it takes a while for hot water to come out of your tap because you don't want any of the cold or lukewarm water sitting on top of the clog.

-You could take the largest stock pot you have and place it under the tap as it warms up, dumping it down another drain until you've got hot water.
+You could take the largest stockpot you have and place it under the tap as it warms up.
+Be sure to dump it down a different drain until you've got hot water.

-Get your hands on a room-temperature can or two-liter of Coke or Pepsi and dump it down your drain.
-Let it bubble or fizz and work its corrosive magic for an hour or two before rinsing with hot water.
+Get your hands on room-temperature Coke or Pepsi and just dump it down your drain.
+Let it bubble or fizz and work its corrosive magic for an hour or two.
+Then rinse with hot water.

 Why does this work?
-Pepsi is loaded with goodies like phosphoric acid, which is more acidic than lemon juice!
-Phosphoric acid packs a punch when it comes to removing gunk from your drain; it's even effective at dissolving calcium!
+Pepsi contains phosphoric acid, which is more acidic than lemon juice!
+This stuff packs a punch when it comes to removing gunk from your drain.
+It is even effective at dissolving calcium!

 Baking Soda and Friends

 Sodium bicarbonate (baking soda) and sodium carbonate (washing soda) are both great for cutting grease.
-On top of being amazing drain cleaners, they are great everything cleaners.
+On top of being fantastic drain cleaners, they are great everything cleaners.
 You can use either for preventing a smelly fridge, doing laundry, or scrubbing anything shiny, squeaky clean.
-In fact, if your drain is a bit smelly, baking soda is the first thing you'll want to use to cut that odor.
+If your drain is a bit smelly, baking soda is the first thing you'll want to use to cut that odor.

-There are three different soda mixtures that are worth trying when it comes to clog removal.
+Three different soda mixtures are worth trying when it comes to removing a clog.

-Everyone knows that baking soda mixed with vinegar makes great volcanoes, but what many people don't know is that it also makes great clog remover.
-Sprinkle one part of baking soda down your drain and follow up with one part of white vinegar.
+- Everyone knows that baking soda mixed with vinegar makes excellent volcanoes, but what many people don't know is that it also makes great clog remover.
+Sprinkle equal parts of baking soda and white vinegar down your drain.
 Let this bubble in your drain overnight and flush it out with hot water in the morning.

 The Caring for and Keeping of an Unclogged Drain